Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ```

 This looks exactly like a matrix-vector multiplication with any other array type in Julia.
+With a different semiring, the result of `A*v` can return the parent node id of nodes 1 and 7,
+so that a BFS tree can be constructed.

 Where possible, `SuiteSparseGraphBLAS.jl` will behave exactly as any other array type in Julia.
 But there are some places where `SuiteSparseGraphBLAS.jl` has significant extra functionality.
 I'll illustrate that here by finding the number of triangles in the graph above.